vstehle/systemready-scripts/README.md

 When a file has a `must-contain` property, its content is checked to verify that all entries are present in the file, in order.
 Files encoded in UTF-16 are handled correctly automatically.

+Filenames and dirnames can be UNIX shell glob patterns, in which case their parent directory is scanned and all matching entries are considered.
+If the file or dir entry with the pattern is not marked `optional', there must be at least one match.

 ## Miscellaneous